 No prescription or over-the-counter medicine is safe for everyone all of the time.
 But sometimes medicines are needed.
 Be sure your healthcare provider knows you are pregnant.
 Then use only the medicines he or she advises you to take.

 Yes.
-To avoid making your baby too warm:
+To prevent making your baby too warm:

-Exercise less intensely if you feel fatigued.
+Exercise less intensely if you feel tired.
 Base your workout on how you feel, not your heart rate.
 Heart rates aren’t a good way to measure effort during pregnancy.

 Yes, if your healthcare provider doesn’t tell you otherwise.
-Learn to lift and carry safely to avoid injury and reduce back pain during pregnancy.
+Learn to lift and carry safely to prevent injury and reduce back pain during pregnancy.
 To protect your back:

 Bend at the knees to bring the load nearer.